Compass Group PLC – Annual report – 30 September 2022

 Industry: support services

-In order for the recoverable amount to be equal to the carrying value, the discount rate would have to be increased by 0.6% or operating cash flow decreased by 11% or the long term growth rate decreased to 1%.
+In order for the recoverable amount to be equal to the carrying value, the pre-tax discount rate would have to be increased by 2.1% (2021: 0.5%), projected operating profit decreased by 23% (2021: 5%) or the long-term growth rate decreased to a decline of 0.1% (2021: growth of 1.1%).
 The directors consider that changes in key assumptions of this magnitude are reasonably possible in the current environment.